 The NFDI Neuroscience consortium works to build a community to develop the conceptual and practical basis of a research data management infrastructure for the neurosciences.
 The consortium is supported by the Neurowissenschaftliche Gesellschaft (NWG) and the Bernstein Network for Computational Neuroscience.

 Neuroscientists require practical solutions in the form of robust methods, tools, and services, that enable collecting and efficiently managing data and metadata during the everyday data workflows in the laboratory.
 Therefore the goal is to build a community-centered process where scientists benefit from and contribute to improving the research data management infrastructure.
-NFDI-Neuro aims to help scientists addressing their needs with existing solutions and to trigger and coordinate the development of new solutions where necessary.
+NFDI Neuroscience aims to help researchers addressing their needs with existing solutions and to trigger and coordinate the development of new solutions where necessary.
 Community involvement on different levels will be essential for this process - from the contributions of individual researchers to the representation of large collaborative research projects and institutions.
-Thus we highly appreciate your participation.
-Please contact us if you have research data management needs, solutions to share, or any further questions.